Generalized symmetries and conservation laws of (1+1)-dimensional Klein-Gordon equation: Variational symmetries

 \begin{proof} For $Q\in\tilde\Lambda^{\rm q}$, the operators~$\mathfrak L$ and~$\mathfrak Q$ commute, $\mathfrak{LQ=QL}$.
 This implies

 and, therefore, $\mathfrak Q^\dag+\mathfrak Q=0$, meaning the desired $\mathfrak Q^\dag=-\mathfrak Q$.
 Turning all implications around completes the proof. \end{proof}

-\begin{remark*} A thorough inspection of the proof of Lemma~\ref{KG:lem:VarSyms} shows that the same assertion holds for linear variational symmetries of any Lagrangian of one dependent variable with linear Euler--Lagrange equation.
+\begin{remark*} A thorough inspection of the proof of Lemma~\ref{KG:lem:VarSyms} shows that the same assertion holds for linear variational symmetries of any Lagrangian of one dependent variable whose Euler--Lagrange equation is linear.
 The assertion analogous to Corollary~\ref{KG:cor:VarSyms} additionally needs commuting differential operators associated with these symmetries and with the Euler--Lagrange equation. \end{remark*}

 We change the basis of the algebra~$\tilde\Lambda^{\rm q}$ to $\big((\mathfrak Q_{kl}u)\p_u,\,k,l\in\mathbb N_0,\,(\bar{\mathfrak Q}_{kl}u)\p_u,\,k\in\mathbb N_0,\,l\in\mathbb N\big)$, where basis' elements are respectively associated with the operators